FelipeFVieira/python-poo/README.md

 # poo-python
-this repository has object-oriented programming in python
+This repository aims to demonstrate object-oriented programming in Python